 Are you new to Guelph?
 Perhaps you are ready to start exploring nature, but unsure where to start?
 Or want to meet like-minded nature lovers in your community?
 Nature in the City is a 4-part series of free, public programs run by Nature Guelph every spring that can help you dive in to nature in the Royal City.
-A series of 4 indoor programs at the Guelph Public Library are followed by free guided outdoor programs.
 Bring your friends and family, and learn just a little more about the natural world in your own backyard, while meeting other people in Guelph who are interested in nature connection and the outdoors.

 Slime and Scales: What lives under rocks, in the mud or in the water?
 Discover our reptiles and amphibians!

-WALK: Sun.
-April 28, 7:00 pm Evening Frog Walk at The Arboretum.
-Meet at west entrance info kiosk on Arboretum Road.
+Sun.
+April 26, 7:00 pm Evening Frog Walk at The Arboretum.
+Meet at The Arboretum Centre, 200 Arboretum Rd.

-WALK: Sun.
-May 5, 1:00 pm, Birdwatching along the Eramosa River Trail.
+Sun.
+May 3, 1:00–2:30 pm, Birdwatching along the Eramosa River Trail.
 Meet at Wooden Covered Bridge near The Boathouse.

 Roots and Shoots: Trees are budding and blossoms are filling the trails!

 Sun.
 May 10, 1:00–2:30 pm Wildflower Hike at Starkey Hill.
 Meet at Starkey Hill parking lot, 735 Arkell Road.

 Fins and Shells: Explore a watery world of crustaceans, insects and fish.